 Registered in Belfast; official number 110520; call sign MMA; code letters RSHM

-The Minnehaha was the second of the four famous Minne class ships ordered by Bernard N. Baker in 1899 with money loaned by J.P.
-Morgan.
+The Minnehaha was the second of the four famous Minne class ships ordered by Bernard N. Baker in 1898.
 An Atlantic Transport Line brochure issued in 1923 boasted, "no ship ever had a more devoted following than these," and in 1947 the Minnes were described by the New York Times as "probably the most popular single-class ships in Atlantic shipping history."
 The Minnehaha cost a total of $1,419,120 (£292,000) and was launched and entered service just two months behind Minneapolis.
 She sailed on her maiden voyage from Belfast to New York and London on July 7, 1900, and on August 11, 1900 commenced her first voyage from London to New York.
 She is recorded in the Morton Allan Directory of European Passenger Steamship Arrivals making a grand total of 160 voyages to New York between August 1900 and December 1915.

 Captain John Robinson commanded Minnehaha until his retirement in 1907 and was replaced by Sydney Layland.
 As a new vessel Minnehaha had a narrow escape in channel fog when she almost collided with the South Eastern and Chatham packet Lord Warden.
 When she arrived in New York on September 18, 1900, she struck and sank the New York Harbor Towing Company tug American in the North River, killing two of its crew.
 On December 27, 1904, while she was at anchor off Gravesend Minnehaha's stern was struck by the British steamer John Sanderson.
 Almost two years later, in October of 1906, Minnehaha rammed the Cunard Liner Etruria as both vessels attempted to leave New York harbor in fog.
 And in January of 1907 Minnehaha lost a propeller and had to complete her voyage with only one.
-And on April 17, 1909, she grounded in the Gedney Channel, the dredged passage that forms the entrance to New York harbor, but was refloated the following day.
+And outbound on April 17, 1909, she grounded in the Gedney Channel, the dredged passage that forms the entrance to New York harbor, but was refloated the following day.

 Most famously of all however, the Minnehaha ran aground on the Scilly Isles in fog on April 18, 1910.
 Landing the passengers was the first priority and they were welcomed warmly by the locals that some resisted the line's attempt at removing them to the mainland to continue their journey.
 Once the passengers were safely ashore attention turned to the ship, which was first assumed to be a total loss.
 After 18 hours or so it was decided to remove the crew from the ship, leaving behind a skeleton crew of 20 or so men, mostly engineers.
 Cargo, which included pianolas, motor cars and of course cattle, was thrown overboard in an attempt to lighten the ship forward.
 Salvaged freight not spirited away by the islanders was later sold at auction on the mainland.